Need a Juvenile Defense Attorney? Call James Sullivan & Associates at (281) 546-6428.

 James Sullivan is also Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
 Even though he sometimes works on high profile cases, he tries to protect his clients from public scrutiny.
 Occasionally a client who receives a good result, such as the then 13 year old juvenile client featured below who was accused of injuring his teacher at school in 2000, is featured in the local news.
 Several of Sullivan's clients were featured in the local news when they were first arrested, but the news media failed to follow up when the clients were later exonerated at trial or their case was dismissed in court.

 The following article from the Houston Press in April 2000 details how and why a 13 year old seventh grader was falsely accused of Assault against his behavioral adjustment class teacher.
 Attorney James Sullivan was appointed to represent him.
-Unlike most court-appointed attorneys who rarely, if ever, go to trial before a jury, Attorney James Sullivan frequently sets his criminal and juvenile clients' cases for a jury trial.
-James Sullivan no longer works on court-appointed cases.
-If you need a Montgomery County Juvenile Lawyer, you can call James Sullivan right now at (281) 546-6428 to discuss the case.
+Unlike most court-appointed attorneys who rarely, if ever, go to trial before a jury, Sullivan frequently sets his criminal and juvenile clients' cases for a jury trial.
+Sullivan no longer works on court-appointed cases.
+If you need a Montgomery County Juvenile Lawyer, call James Sullivan at (281) 546-6428 to discuss the case.

 Did a teacher fabricate a student assault to collect disability?By Tim Fleck Thursday, Apr 27 2000